Hub-of-all-Things/doc/source/index.md

 <aside class="warning">
 Make sure to save the structure for yourself for each user you are storing the data for as you will need field IDs to define which fields to write your data values into.
 </aside>

+> Example of configuring a new data source:

 ``` shell